auserj/jupyterNotebooks/README.md

 # quantlibNotebooks
-a collection of notebooks using quantlib for performance profiling and tests.
+a collection of notebooks using scipy, quantlib, scrapy and many more...